Alessandro1103/obsidian/Vault1/Zettelkasten/Image Processing.md

 ---
 # Image Processing

 For each coloured image we use a matrix for each color, what we obtain at the end is a tensor.
+The value for each pixel represents its own intensity.

 ![[Pasted image 20240527122033.png|400]]